nopara73/ZeroLink/README.md

 ![](http://i.imgur.com/BURPSWP.png)

 In this case the attacker has to do one extra transaction to be able to use its coins for attacking again.
-After the predivision the attacker can disrupt 4 rounds, spends its banned malicious outputs, each one twice.
+After the predivision the attacker can disrupt four rounds, spends its banned malicious outputs, each one twice.
 Note, spending an unconfirmed output is valid.
 That results in `2*4=`8 transactions.
-It disrupts 4 more rounds, then spends 8 more transactions and so on...
+It disrupts four more rounds, then spends eight more transactions and so on...
 The final transaction count will be `(480-4)*2=`952.

 Attack|Initial Bitcoin Requirements|Attack Costs
 ------|----------------------------|---------------
-1     |480btc                      |$480
+I.    |480btc                      |$480
-2     |4btc                        |$952
+II.   |4btc                        |$952

 As we reach higher and higher severity so do the Attack Costs grow.

 ![](http://i.imgur.com/YFuYI8d.png)

-The issue is increasing severity might result in banning honest actors out of the mix: if honest actors get their coins from malicious ones, therefore severity should be kept at level 2 and only to be increased if needed.
+The issue is increasing severity might result in banning honest actors out of the mix: if honest actors get their coins from malicious ones, therefore severity should be kept at level two and only to be increased if needed.

 #### Imposing additional Attack Costs to attackers with huge Initial Bitcoin Reserves